Want to know all about making fudge recipes?

 Should You Cover Fudge To Cool?

-I typically allow the fudge to cool for at least an hour before covering it because the heat can produce condensation if trapped.
+I typically allow the fudge to cool for at least an hour before covering it with any plastic wrap or anything because the heat can produce condensation if trapped.
 And, you don’t want your fudge to get wet.

 After the fudge has cooled, you can add a covering.